 - Provide the NHMRC’s Prevention and Community Health Care Committee with a report on Wind Farms and Human Health.

-Appointments to the Wind Farm and Human Health Reference Group commenced on 1 February 2012 and are scheduled to conclude on 30 June 2013.
+Appointments to the Wind Farms and Human Health Reference Group commenced on 1 February 2012 and were originally scheduled to conclude on 30 June 2013.
+Appointments have been extended to 31 January 2015.

 Public Statement and Evidence Review - July 2010